Issam Makhoul: Assassination attempt

 On 24 October 2003, Makhoul and his wife were preparing to leave their home in central Haifa; Makhoul took his Knesset-supplied Ford, and his wife took their personal Honda, Makhoul's primary transportation prior to Knesset service.
 Makhoul reversed the Ford out of the driveway, and his wife started the engine of the Honda, intending to pick up their twin children from school.
 The Honda's ignition sparked an explosion, flooding the vehicle in flames.
 Suad Makhoul escaped the blast unhurt.
 In May 2005, two young Jewish men (Alexander Rabinovitch and Eliran Golan) were convicted of obtaining explosive materials for criminal purposes.
 The two were conspiring to murder prominent Arab figures in Haifa, including Makhoul.

 Current activities

 Makhoul lost his seat in the 2006 elections.
-Since then he has been involved in improving ties between Maki and the Communist Party of China.
+Since then he has been involved in improving ties between Maki and the Chinese Communist Party.

 Married with two children, he lives in Haifa.
 His brother Ameer Makhoul was a director of the Haifa-based Ittijah, the Union of Arab Community-Based Associations.